osteele/imu-tools/README.md

 yolked to the IMU orientation.
 The model is red before the sensor is minimally calibrated, and it fades out when sensor data is not being received.

+## Bluetooth

+<https://github.com/osteele/Arduino-BLE-IMU> is alternate firmware, written in
+Arduino C++, that sends IMU data over a Bluetooth Low Energy (BLE) connection instead of MQTT.

+To use it, replace `import { onSensorData } from './imu-connection.js';` by `import { onSensorData } from './ble.js';`.

+This adds a button to the document body, that causes the software to scan for an BLE device.

 ## Command-Line Testing

 `poetry run sub` runs an MQTT client that subscribes to IMU messages that are